 They also like working with, communicating with, and teaching people.
 They like helping or providing service to others.

-Librarians job description, Librarians salary, Librarians information, what is the job of a Librarian like, pros and cons about Librarians, colleges and universities for Librarians, is Librarians the right career for me, Hard careers to get into, careers in Education
+Librarians job description, Librarians salary, Librarians information, what is the job of a Librarian like, pros and cons about Librarians, colleges and universities for Librarians, is Librarians the right career for me, careers in Education

 Access Services Librarian, Acquisitions Librarian, Administrative Librarian, Adult Reference Librarian, Adult Services Librarian, Archival Collections Librarian, Audio-Visual Librarian, Automation Librarian, Bibliographer, Bookmobile Librarian